 Finally, pour it into the pie crust and place it in the fridge for a few hours to set.

 Combine the chocolate and heavy cream in a small sauce saucepan over medium heat.
 And then, whisk the two together as the chocolate melts and allow to cool slightly.

 I like to drizzle the sauce over the pie right before serving the dessert.
 But you can spread it right over the top if desired.

-It might take a little trial and error in making this easy no bake chocolate peanut butter pie.
+Making this easy chocolate peanut butter pie might take a little trial and error.
 But it won't take making 27 different recipes like I have to perfect it.